Blue Heron Ecosystem

 River Birch (Betula negra), Tulip Poplar (Liriodendron tulipifera), American Hornbeam (Carpinus caroliniana), Basswood (Tilia americana), River Cane (Arundinaria gigantea), Cinnamon Fern (Osmundastrum cinnamomeum), Lady Fern (Athyrium filix-femina), Broadleaf Arrowhead (Sagittaria latifolia)

-You can explore our native meadow restoration sites along Roswell Road and Lakemoore Drive.
+You can explore our native meadow restoration sites along Roswell Road, Lakemoore Drive, and at the land o lakes property.

 Meadows in Georgia are often referred to as prairies.
 These areas are dominated by grasses and herbaceous plants such as wildflowers.
 Most of the plant and animal species found in prairies are specially-adapted for fire, which prevents larger shrubs and trees from becoming established.
 Prairies which are not fire-maintained undergo succession: the area is colonized by subsequently larger species of grasses, herbs, shrubs, and eventually trees.
 Prairies are also home to a diverse animal community which includes smaller mammals, deer, and a wide range of nectar and seed-eating insects and birds–many of which are pollinators.